 Did you know that miso is really good for you?
 It is made with soybeans and grain and is packed with nutrients.
 Miso is a source of vitamin K (blood calcium), protein (muscles), and zinc (immune system).

-- Heat a tablespoon of oil in a Dutch oven or a large pot.
+- Heat a tablespoon of oil in a Dutch oven or a large pot over medium-high heat.
 Add half of the garlic and saute it for 30 seconds on medium heat (photo 1).